apache/incubator-pegasus/README.md

     'timeout' : 2000,
 };
 client.batchGet(tableName, batchGetArgArray, function(err, result){
-    // err will be null, result will be array when all operations succeed
+    // err will be null, result will be value array when all operations succeed
     // result[i].hashKey is hashKey, result[i].sortKey is sortKey, result[i].value is value
     // batchGet is not atomic, if any get operation failed, batchGet will stop });